victorvde/jpeg2png/README.md

 ## To Do

-* create some example images
-* do some testing on different kinds of images
+* do more testing on different kinds of images
 * make comparisons with known JPEG artifact reduction techniques
-* create precompiled .exe for Windows
 * investigate automake / autoconf
 * investigate smoothing methods
 * investigate other stop conditions than a fixed number of steps